Want to raise emotionally mature, self-aware, happy kids?

 Can’t do a bedtime thing?
 Maybe you have lots of kids to attend to, or perhaps you work nights.
-No problem!
+No problem.

-- Three minutes as soon as they, or you, come through the door on the way home.
+- Three minutes as soon as they, or you, come through the door on the way home

-- Three minutes snuggling before bedtime.
+- Three minutes snuggling before they go to sleep.

 Jaak says these are opportune times because your child is cycling between different aspects of their day, and that makes them more receptive.

 To optimise this special one-on-one time, we can:

 - For your pre-lingual child, who cannot speak yet, spend time looking at books, singing, talking softly, or cuddling.

 - For older kids, ask open-ended questions and, as your child responds, guide them to use ‘feeling’ words to describe their experiences.

 These little top-ups will help them get through the day, with you as their emotional root – a place of comfort and stability, no matter what happens.

 But, regardless of the time of day, Kenneth says it’s important that parents use the little moments available to open up about their own day and crucially, apologise for their own cranky or ‘bad’ behaviour.
 It demonstrates to our children that even when something negative happens, there’s always a safe space to chat through it and move on.